Star Wars actor Michael Culver dies at 85 - ExBulletin

-Alliance Agents, a booking agency, announced his death in an article on Facebook on March 12.
+Alliance Agents, a booking agency, announced his death in a March 12 article on Facebook.

 “We are very sad to confirm the passing of our friend and client Michael Culver,” the message read.